Fiserv/acceptance-solutions-apac/docs/APIs/externalboarding/CreateURN.md

-Below table provides the list of application's error code and its description.
+THe table below provides the list of application's error code and its description.

 | ErrorCode |  Description/Values |
 | --------  | ------------------ |